-In accordance with Government Auditing Standards, we have also issued our report dated January 27, 2017, on our consideration of MDES' internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering MDES' internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated November 20, 2017, on our consideration of MDES' internal control over reporting of the schedule of changes in accrued compensated absences and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over reporting of the schedule of changes in accrued compensated absences and compliance and the results of that testing, and not to provide an opinion on the internal control over reporting of the schedule of changes in accrued compensated absences or compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering MDES' internal control over reporting of the schedule of changes in accrued compensated absences and compliance.